-The pre-publication review process must consider the protection of rights for filing U.S. and foreign patent applications, because any disclosure may restrict filing.
+The pre-publication review process must consider the protection of rights for filing U.S. and foreign patent applications, because any disclosure may restrict filing and subsequent rights to a patent.
 Also, should the sponsor want to protect proprietary information brought into the agreement or, where authorized, generated under the agreement as a trade secret, such information should not be disclosed unless agreed to by the sponsor.

-Article VIII.
+ARTICLE VIII.
 LEGAL NOTICE

-The Parties agree that the following legal notice shall be affixed to each report furnished to the Sponsor under this Agreement and to any report resulting from this Agreement which may be distributed by the Sponsor: (INSERT NOTICE)
+The Parties agree that the following Legal Disclaimer Notice shall be affixed to each report furnished to the Sponsor under this Agreement and to any report resulting from this Agreement which may be distributed by the Sponsor: (Legal Disclaimer)

-A standard legal disclaimer notice on publications is needed to protect the interests of the contractor and the government.
-Each contractor currently has its own preapproved publications statement, and this should be used.
+A standard legal disclaimer notice on publications is needed to protect the interests of the DOE contractor and the Government.
+Each DOE contractor currently has its own pre-approved publications statement, and this should be used.

-Article IX.
+ARTICLE IX.
 DISCLAIMER